The information below will assist councils in the making of local environmental plans.

 The draft provisions are provided as precedents for the purpose of inclusion as local provisions in standard instruments.
 The clauses have been approved by the department and the Parliamentary Counsel's Office for inclusion in instruments, as at the date of their inclusion.
 However, these clauses are subject to change and correction without notice and the department and the Parliamentary Counsel's Office reserve the right to make any changes to the wording of the clauses as they think fit.

-The Parliamentary Counsel's Office (PCO) has also issued advice regarding the drafting and notification processes for making delegated plans, which can be found at PCO – Information.
+The Parliamentary Counsel's Office (PCO) has issued advice regarding the drafting and notification processes for making delegated plans, which can be found at PCO – Information.
 PCO also has resources to assist in the drafting process, which can be found at PCO – Resources.